aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 The toolkit supports the following scenarios for Locally Running and Debugging code using the Serverless Application Model:

--   Invoking SAM Template resources that are Lambda functions
+-   invoking SAM Template resources that are Lambda functions
 -   making API Gateway style requests against SAM Template resources that are Lambda functions
--   Invoking standalone Lambda function handlers
+-   invoking standalone Lambda function handlers (these don't use SAM Templates, but the debugging functionality is supported by one behind the scenes)

 Each scenario has one or more relevant user experiences.
 The different debugging functionalities are discussed first.
 Then, the various user experiences are discussed, along with which scenarios they apply to.